-- Prepare for the NEW SAT Essay, which is a rhetorical analysis essay.
-We will examine the identity and purpose of elements such as diction, syntax, detail, imagery, appeals to logic, emotion, and authority, figurative language, and more; explore basic essay structure and organization; and practice the difference between merely reporting content and truly analyzing how the author achieves his or her purpose.
-We will practice the ability to create a coherent organization, use varied sentence structures, and employ good word choice and tone.
+- Examine the identity and purpose of elements such as diction, syntax, detail, imagery, appeals to logic, emotion, and authority, figurative language, and more; explore basic essay structure and organization; and practice the difference between merely reporting content and truly analyzing how the author achieves his or her purpose.

-- Complete a selection of essay responses to SAT practice prompts.
+- Practice the ability to create a coherent organization, use varied sentence structures, and employ good word choice and tone.
+Complete a selection of essay responses to SAT practice prompts.
 I will provide detailed feedback on every student essay.

 - Prepare for the reading section of the SAT.
 This will include practicing evidence-based passages; inferring meaning based on tone, diction, and context clues; and more!

 - Prepare for the writing section of the SAT.
 This will include practicing strong grammar, diction, and punctuation skills in preparation for the SAT Writing questions which require a student to spot errors and choose the most concise, correct phrasing of a sentence or paragraph structure.

 - Prepare for SAT-level vocabulary.
 In addition to providing vocabulary resources and virtual flashcard sets, I will provide a good set of strategies for improving vocabulary in general – for the SAT and beyond!

 Over the course of seven weeks, we will complete 6 SAT essays and a wide, varied selection of MCQs.
 I will post weekly homework on our website at the beginning of each week – I also send a weekly update email to parents.
 Weekly work may include: SAT MCQs, an SAT Essay, readings from our SAT Study Guide, presentation material, and a prerecorded lecture.
 Weekly work should take no longer than 6 hours to complete.